MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

+To be on the conservative side, we simply assume that MUST can reach the same SNR 2.2 times faster than DESI, and the exposure time will increase $10^{2 \delta{m}/2.5}$ times for the fainter sample, where $\delta{m}$ is the magnitude difference.
+For the BGS sample, DESI achieves a $\>95$\% redshift success rate with a 200s effective exposure time ($T_{\rm eff}$) for the $r<20.175$\,mag sample.
+Therefore, MUST will require a $\sim 145$s ($\sim 1030$s) for the $r<21.0$\,mag ($r<21.5$\,mag) BGS sample.
+Similarly, assuming MUST's LRG, ELG, and QSO samples are $1.2$\,mag, $0.5$\,mag, and $0.5$\,mag fainter than DESI's selection limits, DESI's 1000s nominal $T_{\rm eff}$ will translate into $\sim 4150$s, $\sim 1140$s, and $\sim 4150$s for MUST.

-Estimating the exposure time for the LBG is more difficult.
-Based on the recent LBG observation campaign by DESI \cite{Ruhlmann-Kleider2024}, for a $r<24.2$\,mag $u$-dropout sample, DESI can already achieve a $\sim 70$\% redshift efficiency in 2.5 hours of exposure time.
-However, the efficiency seems to plateau after 2.5 hours as a 5-hour exposure still cannot improve it to $>80$\%.
+Estimating the exposure time for the LBGs (or LAEs) is more difficult.
+Based on the recent LBG observation campaign by DESI \cite{Ruhlmann-Kleider2024}, for a $r<24.2$\,mag $u$-dropout sample, DESI can already achieve a $\sim 70$\% redshift efficiency in 2.5 hours of effective exposure time.
+However, the efficiency seems to plateau after 2.5 hours, as a 5-hour $T_{\rm eff}$ still cannot improve it to $>80$\%.
 It is worth noting that there is certainly room to improve the LBG redshift estimation in the near future with the arrival of more accurate spectral models or templates.
-Therefore, for the $u$-dropout sample, we apply the simple empirical scaling relation and assume that MUST can achieve the same success rate for our $r < 24.5$\,mag sample with a 2.5-hour exposure.
+Therefore, for the $u$-dropout sample, we apply a more conservative empirical scaling relation and assume that MUST can achieve the same success rate for our $r < 24.5$\,mag sample with a 1.97-hour $T_{\rm eff}$.
 For the $g$- and $r$-dropouts, it is less straightforward to estimate the required exposure time as there is no statistically meaningful DESI sample to compare with.
-In \cite{Wilson2019}, the authors estimated that an 80-minute exposure would be enough for a $z=24$\,mag galaxy using a 6.5\,m telescope.
-Scaling this up to a $z<24.50$\,mag sample would require a 3.4-hour exposure time.
+In \cite{Wilson2019}, the authors estimated that an 80-minute exposure would be enough for a $z=24.0$\,mag galaxy using a 6.5\,m telescope.
+Scaling this up to a $z<25.0$\,mag sample would require an effective exposure time of $\sim3.8$ hours.
+However, given the systematic uncertainties involved in LBG observations and redshift measurements, we apply a 30\% margin to their expected exposure times, making it a 2.5-hour $T_{\rm eff}$ for MUST's $u$-dropouts and 5.8-hour $T_{\rm eff}$ for the $g$- and $r$-dropouts.